About

 I am a fourth-year PhD candidate in the College of Computer Science and Artificial Intelligence at Fudan University, advised by Prof. Xuanjing Huang and Prof. Xipeng Qiu.
 I am also affiliated with the Institute of Modern Languages and Linguistics.

-Previously, I received my B.A. in Chinese Language and Literature from Fudan University in 2022, where I began my research at the intersection of computational linguistics and AI.
+Previously, I received my B.A. in Chinese Language from Fudan University in 2022, where I began my research at the intersection of computational linguistics and AI.

 Ningyu Xu, Qi Zhang, Chao Du, Qiang Luo, Xipeng Qiu, Xuanjing Huang, and Menghan Zhang.
 2025.
 Revealing emergent human-like conceptual representations from language prediction.
 Proceedings of the National Academy of Sciences. [paper] [code and data]